ruippeixotog/scala-scraper/README.md

 * The code becomes subject to changes in the API of the underlying library;
 * It's heavier on the Scala type system and it is not as mature, leading to possible unexpected compilation errors.
 If that happens, please file an issue!

-## Integration with Typesafe Config

-The [Scala Scraper Config module](modules/config/README.md) can be used to load extractors and validators from config files.

 ## Working Behind an HTTP/HTTPS Proxy

 _NOTE: this feature is in a beta stage.
 Please expect API changes in future releases._